 The part of the animal does a lot of work so the muscles are strong and tend to be tougher than other muscles that don't work as hard.
 The round muscles are best for slow roasting, stewing or grinding.
 If cut into steaks, they should be marinated to tenderize.
 Round roasts make excellent pulled beef!

 Skirt and flank muscles are thin cuts and very flavourful but have tough fibres running through them.
 They marinate very well and are best grilled or pan fried quickly to rare or medium rare and sliced thinly against the grain with a sharp straight edge knife.
 Very popular as fajita meat.
-The bavette is a thicker cut with similar properties to the skirt an flank.
+Short ribs are ideal for braising as the moist, low heat will dissolve the cartilage.

 Upper leg sections of the beef.
 Wonderful braised (osso bucco) or can be boned out and ground.

 So now you know your cuts of beef!
-To keep learning, join our mailing list for a weekly email including recipes, news from the farm, upcoming events, and more:
+To keep learning and keep in touch, join our mailing list: